kennedysgarage/kennedysgarage/_posts/2014-04-29-goodbye-google.md

 <p>So what’s next for me?
 Doing my own thing of course and following that passion.
 Something I have been wanting to do for a while is built an awesome team and create amazing fucking products.
 I am excited to announce <a href="http://theronstudios.com/">Theron</a>, a creative studio focused on mobile and wearables.</p>

 <figure>
-{% image posts/goodbye-google/kennedy-brian.gif %}
+{% asset posts/goodbye-google/kennedy-brian.gif %}
 <figcaption>Kennedy &amp; Brian</figcaption>
 </figure>

-{% image posts/goodbye-google/theron.png %}
+{% asset posts/goodbye-google/theron.png %}

 <p>Before launching we are already in the black and have work lined up for the next 12 weeks.
 It’s an amazing feeling to have such incredible people apart of your life to help you follow your dreams.
 I will be working closely with my childhood friend <a href="https://twitter.com/btrevak">Brian Revak</a>, who will be helping the company stay focused and keeping the business side of it running smoothly.</p>